-Expanded Polystyrene (EPS) generally cannot be collected in your council recycling service.
-Generally only larger industrial quantities are recycled in Australia.
+Expanded Polystyrene (EPS) cannot be collected in your council recycling service.

 Expanded Polystyrene (EPS) is a lightweight, rigid cellular plastic that is used widely as a packaging medium.
 Its shock absorbing characteristics lend it to uses as storage and transport of fragile and expensive items such as electronic equipment, chemicals and wines.

 Expanded Polystyrene Australia is the national EPS Industry Group.
 They are the drivers behind collection facilities in the capital city of each mainland state.
 These facilities are capable of accepting all types of EPS from both packaging and building applications.
 To find out where the collection facility is in your state, visit the Expanded Polystyrene Australia website.

 - EPS is derived from a non-renewable resource - oil.

 Confusion with polystyrene

 - Some polystyrene materials such as foam cups, trays or foam packaging are marked with this symbol.

 - This symbol is part of the Plastic Identification Code.